 Sudden cardiac arrest (SCA) is when the heart stops beating, suddenly and unexpectedly.
 When this happens, blood stops flowing to the brain and other vital organs.
 SCA doesn't just happen to adults; it takes the lives of students, too.
-However, the causes of sudden cardiac arrest in students and adults can be different.
-A student's SCA will likely result from an inherited condition, while an adult's SCA may be caused by either inherited or lifestyle issues.
 SCA is NOT a heart attack.
 A heart attack may cause SCA, but they are not the same.
 A heart attack is caused by a blockage that stops the flow of blood to the heart.
 SCA is a malfunction in the heart's electrical system, causing the heart to suddenly stop beating.